guettli/programming-guidelines/README.rst

 Nitpickers will disagree: If the database schema changes, then the communication between both systems will break.
 Of course that's true.
 But in most cases this will be the same if you use a "real" API.
 If there is a change to the data structure, then the API needs to be changed, too.

 I don't say that SQL is always the best solution.
+Of course http based APIs are better in general.
 But in some use cases doing more is not needed.

 C is slow
 .........

 ... looking at the time you need to get things implemented.
 Yes, the execution is fast, but the time to get the problem done takes "ages".
 I avoid it, if possible.
-If Python/Ruby/... get to slow, you can optimize the hotspots.
+If Python gets to slow, I can optimize the hotspots.
 But do this later.
 Don't start with the second step.
 First get it done and write tests.
+Then clean up the code (simplify it).
 Then optimize.

 Version Control